MillerRabin/thinker-robot/readme.md

-# Open Robot Manipulator System
+# Open Thinker Robot Manipulator System

-This project is intended to make a complex things with robot manipulator through Wi-Fi.
-Like positioning in 3D unit system, grab objects by specific angles and more.

-* robot manipulator by picking point in 3D environment.
-Controller evaluates engine angle to achieve that point.
-* Queue support
-* Engine synchronization support
-* You can grab and move object using specific claw angle

-I used 6DOF Robotic arm with parameters on sheme below for tests.

-Test
+Repetitive robots repeats sequence of commands received.
+It operates with sequence of commands.
+Thinker robots operates with sequence of tasks.
+It evaluates how task can be done.
+It uses a list of known objects to make a valid route.
+It tries to evaluate different route if current route is blocked.
+It stops the sequence of tasks if no route is available.

+## Connect your manipulator to Open Thinker Robot

+I used 6 DOF robot-manipulator to perform test.
+But you can use manipulators with different amount of engines.
+Use information on scheme below.
+Physical parameters of robot-manipulator can be adjusted in [armParams.h](/include/armParams.h "armParams.h")

 ![Roboarm scheme](/docs/scheme.png "Roboarm scheme")

-Physical parameters of roboarm can be adjusted in [armParams.h](/include/armParams.h "armParams.h")

 ## Scenarios
 For better understanding look at video